Pontifical Academy of Arcadia

 The Accademia degli Arcadi or Accademia dell'Arcadia, "Academy of Arcadia" or "Academy of the Arcadians", is an Italian literary academy founded in Rome in 1690.
 The full Italian official name was Pontificia Accademia degli Arcadi.

+Established in honor of Queen Christina of Sweden by members of her Roman intellectual circle, the academy sought to reform Italian poetry by opposing the ornamental excesses of Marinist verse in the Baroque period with a return to classical simplicity, drawing inspiration from Greco-Roman pastoral literature.
+Each member assumed a pastoral pseudonym, and unlike most learned societies of the period, the academy admitted women.

+Shortly after its founding, the academy grew to number over 1,300 members and established colonies across Italy.
+Its most celebrated member was the librettist and lyric poet Pietro Metastasio, widely regarded as the highest exponent of the Arcadian movement.
+Goethe was admitted in 1786, and George Frideric Handel was a frequent attendant during his years in Italy.

+The academy survives to the present day, and membership is considered prestigious.
+In 1925, it was renamed the Arcadia Accademia Letteraria Italiana(Arcadia Italian Literary Academy) and continues to operate as a historical institute promoting literary criticism.

 History

 Foundation

 The beginnings of the Accademia degli Arcadi date to February 1656, when a literary circle formed under the patronage of Queen Christina of Sweden, who had abdicated the Swedish crown in 1654, converted to Catholicism, and taken up her residence in Rome, where she spent much of the rest of her life.
 There she became a significant patron of literature, science and music, with composers including Alessandro Scarlatti, Alessandro Stradella and Arcangelo Corelli dedicating works to her.

 Christina died in 1689, surrounded by a group of admiring members of Rome's intelligentsia, desirous of opposing the complexities of Baroque culture with a return to classical simplicity and directness.
 They applauded her desire to get back to basic (and classical) literary values of sincerity and simplicity in an Italy which, she believed, was allowing its national heritage to waste and decay, because of that Baroque concentration on over-ingenious conceits to the detriment of meaningful content.
 In 1689, a group of intellectuals belonging to Christina's circle established the academy in her memory and elected her as its symbolic head (basilissa, the Greek term for 'Queen').
 For the next two hundred years, the Academy remained a leading cultural institution.